citation-file-format/cff-initializer-javascript-v1/README.md

 # serve with hot reload at localhost:8080
 npm run dev

-# build for production with minification
+# build for production (with disabled minification)
 npm run build

+# npm run build and update the local copy of the gh-pages content in docs/
+npm run ghpages
 ```

 For detailed explanation on how things work, consult the [docs for vue-loader](http://vuejs.github.io/vue-loader).